89211208/Frameworks/Tutorials/00_Back-end.md

 res.write("<h1>This line has been instantiated from the server...</h1>")
 ```

-- For some of you maybe the prebious didn't work.
-This is becuase your browser needs an speceific instruction
+- For some of you, maybe the previous example didn't work.
+This is becuase your browser needs an specific "instruction".

 ``` javascript
 res.writeHead(200,{"Content-Type": "text/html"})